mroavi/vim-julia-cell/README.md

 Use the vim-signature plugin: https://github.com/kshenoy/vim-signature

-> How to send only the current line or selected lines to IPython?
+> How to send only the current line or selected lines to Julia?

 Use the features provided by vim-slime, see the [Example Vim Configuration](#example-vim-configuration) for an example.
-The default mapping `C-c C-c` (hold down Ctrl and tap the C key twice) will send the current paragraph or the selected lines to IPython.
+The default mapping `C-c C-c` (hold down Ctrl and tap the C key twice) will send the current paragraph or the selected lines to Julia.
 See `:help slime` for more information, in particular the documentation about `<Plug>SlimeRegionSend` and `<Plug>SlimeLineSend`.

 > Why do I get "name 'plt' is not defined" when I try to close figures?

-ipython-cell assumes that you have imported `matplotlib.pyplot` as `plt` in IPython.
+ipython-cell assumes that you have imported `matplotlib.pyplot` as `plt` in Julia.
 If you prefer to import `matplotlib.pyplot` differently, you can achieve the same thing using vim-slime, for example by adding the following to your .vimrc:

     nnoremap <Leader>x :SlimeSend1 matplotlib.pyplot.close('all')<CR>

-> How can I send other commands to IPython, e.g. '%who'?
+> How can I send other commands to Julia, e.g. '%who'?

-You can easily send arbitary commands to IPython using the `:SlimeSend1` command provided by vim-slime, e.g. `:SlimeSend1 %who`, and map these commands to key combinations.
+You can easily send arbitary commands to Julia using the `:SlimeSend1` command provided by vim-slime, e.g. `:SlimeSend1 %who`, and map these commands to key combinations.